ogunbor/funfacts_flutter/README.md

 # funfacts

-The api is hosted here on github
+The api is hosted here on github.
+So the swipping is from left to right.
+Same concept as the method used by TikTok